tlshaheen/api_docs/doc/webhooks.md

 Samples
 -------

-You can use a tool like [requestb.in](http://requestb.in/) to record sample webhook requests, here are some premade samples:
+You can use a tool like [requestb.in](http://requestb.in/) to record sample webhook requests.
+Here are some premade samples:

 ### Person Creation/Update